Projects awarded funding at CCF Grant Panel 25

 Gilded Lily CIC's Waste into Wishes project will offer free support to help women in Govan and surrounding areas of Glasgow to reduce plastic, paper, textiles and food being sent to landfill.
 Project activities will include upcycling workshops, sewing classes, swap shops and community meals.
 The project will also increase understanding of climate change through a series of movies, talks, events and training sessions. £178,518.

-University of Strathclyde Students' Association will address food waste and food poverty, through collaboration with local Students' Associations, Townhead Village Hall and local food retailers.
-The Townhead Area Foodsharing Project will facilitate students and residents in the area to collect unwanted food from local retailers with a food sharing hub at Townhead Village Hall. £80,000.
+University of Strathclyde Students' Association will address food waste and food poverty, through collaboration with local Students' Associations and local food retailers.
+The Townhead Area Foodsharing Project will facilitate students and residents in the area to collect unwanted food from local retailers with a food sharing hub in the Townhead area of Glasgow. £80,000.